20 Best Movies Based on True Stories to Watch

-Gypsy Rose Blanchard (Joey King) has spent her entire life suffering from one illness or another and relies completely on her overprotective mother, Dee Dee (Patricia Arquette).
+Gypsy Rose Blanchard (Joey King) has spent her entire life suffering from one illness after another and relies completely on her overprotective mother, Dee Dee (Patricia Arquette).
 When Gypsy begins to yearn for independence and begins exploring her sexuality, Dee Dee’s grip only grows tighter, creating a toxic and abusive relationship.

 Gypsy, upon learning her mom’s darkest secrets, begins to rebel and even finds herself in an online relationship.
 However, as Dee Dee grows more desperate, so does Gypsy.
 The eight-part miniseries explores just how much abuse one can take before resorting to drastic measures.